whyhankee/scatter/README.md

 # Mist

-An experiment in Distributed Social Networking.
+Mist An experiment in Distributed Social Networking with (for me) new technologies.
+Nothing special.

-For insiders only.
+# Goals

+* Data and inner working must be fully distributed (like Email)
+* Functionality should become a combination of:
+	* *Email* (person-to-person messaging)
+	* *Chat*: Whatsapp / Facebook messenger
+	* *Timeline*: Like Facebook

 # Installation

-## requirements
+## Requirements

 * NodeJS (a decent 0.10 version).
 We are now at 0.10.35
-* RethinkDB (current version 1.15)
+* RethinkDB (current version 1.16)

-## get it running
+## Get it running

-* close repository
+* clone repository
 * run `npm install` to install the dependencies
 * run `npm run reload` to run the server

 # Development

-## Test Driven Development :)
+## Test Driven Development

 * run `npm test` to run the tests
 * run `npm run tdd` to run the tests and wait for changes

+# Todo

+The project's current Todo list.
+Please Add / Remove issues

+## Big technical

+* Make website
+* Implement Jabber Server

+## Smaller technical

+* Generate API documentation
+* Implement / Fix pending tests

+## Non-technical

+* Come up with a [better name](https://github.com/whyhankee/mist/issues/1)